dbpedia/databus-maven-plugin/README.md

-# License and Contributions
-License of the software is AGPL with intended copyleft.
-We expect that you spend your best effort to commit upstream to make this tool better or at least that your extensions are made available again.
-Any contribution will be merged under the copyright of the DBpedia Association.
-## Development rules
-* All paths are configured in Properties.scala, which is a trait for the Mojos (Maven Plugin classes), please handle all paths there
-* Datafile.scala is a quasi decorator for files, use getInputStream to open any file
-* Use the issue tracker, do branches instead of forks (we can give access), we will merge with master
-* Document options in the archetype pom and here

 # Phases
 Below we are listing all the phases, that are relevant and describe how the databus-maven-plugin hooks into the maven lifecycle.
 Not all phases are used, see the [complete reference](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference)